In weaker signal areas a quality preamplifier will almost always improve TV reception.

 A distribution amplifier is usually mounted indoors and is used when supplying signal to multiple TVs.
 Install the distribution amplifier on the antenna side of the signal splitter.
 Distribution amplifier's do very little good installed near the TV input.

 When to use a preamplifier

 - To improve reception in weaker signal areas.

 - When the coax cable run from the antenna to the TV is longer then 50 feet.

 - Many times when a signal splitter is installed within the antenna system a preamplifier will help.

 When not to use a preamplifier

-- When the TV signals are strong.
-Strong signals may overdrive the preamplifier and possibly the TV tuner itself causing reception problems.
+- When the TV signals are very strong and your location is less than 20 miles from the TV transmitters.
+Very strong signals may overdrive the preamplifier and possibly the TV tuner itself causing reception problems.

 Strong signals and multiple TV location.

 - If your location is in a strong signal area and you will divide the signal to several TV locations you will likely need signal amplification.
 Use a distribution amplifier in strong signal areas not a preamplifier. install the distribution amplifier within a 50 foot cable run from the antenna.
 Install it on the antenna side of the signal splitter.
 By placing the amplifier further from the antenna you will reduce the likelihood of signal overdrive.